chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

             30 mins but only writes one sentence.
 Not good representation

-3.  **User model -** After processing of the data u come up with a **user model**
+3.  **User model -** After processing of the data you come up with a **user model**

       - Could be db, XML, knowledge model

-      - Is imp to represent characteristics u can use for ur application
+      - Is important to represent characteristics you can use for ur application

       - It ties it all together and give meaning and **structure** to the data we collected